xrq-phys/BliContractor.jl/README.md

 # or equivalently:
 contract(At, Bt, "ikl", "jlk", "ij")
 ```
 Index notation here is the same as TBLIS, namely the Einstein's summation rules.
+This `contract` (with exclamation mark `!`) is also the only subroutine with [Zygote](https://github.com/FluxML/Zygote.jl)'s backward derivative support (while all subroutines in this module supports [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl)'s forward differential).

 If one's having destination tensor `C` preallocated, a `contract!` routine (which is
  in fact called by `contract`) is also available:

 ```julia
 Ct = zeros(6, 10) * Dual(1.0, 0.0);
 contract!(At, "ikl", Bt, "jlk", Ct, "ij")